ashoksrinivasan96/ashoksrinivasan96/README.md

 - 💬  Ask me about **ideas and solutions to any existing problems**

 - 😄  Hobbies: Playing Dota, reading about history, making comics and catching up on news.
-- ⚡  Fun fact: I am a **voice artiste** since the past 10 years, having delivered over 50 projects.
+- ⚡  Fun fact: I am a **voice artiste** since the past 10 years, having delivered 50+ projects.
 - 📫  Email: ashoksrinivasan96@gmail.com
 - 📱  Phone: +91-8447878035